Simple post today. We are looking ahead and planning our next conference to be in Portland April, 2015. Let us know in the comments!

 The rest of my weekend was made up of taking naps, reading some good books and enjoying the campfire.

 Now that the first Tiny House Conference has come to a close and I’ve had some time to reflect on how it went, what I’d like to do differently next year etc. I thought it would be good to share a little bit about what goes into one of these events.
-I wanted to do a post like this in part to share how much effort goes into the Tiny House Conference and to answer some common questions such as: “why do I have to register?”, “why does it cost so much?”, “could you just send me a video link?”
+I wanted to do a post like this in part to share how much time, money and effort goes into the Tiny House Conference and to answer some common questions such as: “why do I have to register?”, “why does it cost so much?”, “could you just send me a video link?”

-To put on event I tried to do everything myself to keep costs as low as possible so I could pass that savings on to the tickets resulting in a lower ticket price for you all.
+To put on this event I tried to do everything myself to keep costs as low as possible so I could pass that savings on to the tickets resulting in a lower ticket price for you all.
 Even though I did a lot of the work myself, I couldn’t do it all.
 This entire event took over a year of work to organize and it included some other folks to make it all happen.
 In total there was a team of 8 people who directly worked on this event; from a graphic designer, web designer, photographer, videographer, writers, and a few others.
 All these folks came at a cost that was fair, but added up very quickly.

 The location was the first hurdle that I had to overcome and it was a big one.
 Knowing that I was going to have so many people come and a whole bunch of tiny houses meant that I needed a place that could handle 60,000 lbs of tiny houses rolling in and a couple of hundred cars.
 Looking around, the going rate for a venue that fit these needs in my area the cost was running about $10,000+ a day!
 That wasn’t an option because ticket prices would be too high.
 So I looked around at farms, parks, hotels, etc etc. and finally I found a venue that could keep the ticket price low-er, but was still very expensive.
 I decided then and there that if this conference was ever going to happen, I’d have to make this work.